intermine/im-docs/docs/embedding/apps-c/publication-search.md

 </html>
 ```

-In the section above we can see a placeholder for a template.
+In the section above, we can see a placeholder for a template.
 In that place we need to return a string which will correspond to the html that needs to be executed within the sandbox.
 It should look something like this \(but as a string!\):

 ```markup
 <!doctype html>